huggingface/pytorch-image-models/README.md

 ## What's New

+### Oct 21, 2020
+* Weights added for Vision Transformer (ViT) models.
+77.86 top-1 for 'small' and 79.35 for 'base'.
+Thanks to [Christof](https://www.kaggle.com/christofhenkel) for training the base model w/ lots of GPUs.

 ### Oct 13, 2020
 * Initial impl of Vision Transformer models.
 Both patch and hybrid (CNN backbone) variants.
 Currently trying to train...
 * Adafactor and AdaHessian (FP32 only, no AMP) optimizers